skimcloud/TradeOracle/README.md

 1. **Dataset**: Ensure you possess the historical order details and price data.
 2. **Python Environment**: Set up a Python environment with essential libraries like Pandas, XGBoost, Matplotlib, and Seaborn.
 3. **Run the Code**: Utilize the provided code snippet to load the dataset, preprocess features, and train the XGBoost classifier.

+   12/5/2023: *Again, note that the current version on the main branch isn't the model that has the 76.72% accuracy and includes the 181 days of daily price data.
+Please go to the historical commits and download the one labeled 'Accuracy @ 76.62%' Thank you.*

 ## Contributions and Future Work